Helping Victims of Domestic Violence Get Green Cards in the U.S.

 In response to this issue, Congress passed the Violence Against Women Act (VAWA) in 1994.
 As a result, victims of domestic violence who meet certain requirements can self-petition for permanent residency.
 This allows them to achieve permanent resident status before they leave their abusive relative, as they no longer have to rely on them for a green card.

 So, if your spouse, parent, or adult child promised to sponsor you to become a permanent resident but has been abusing you during your time in the U.S., know that you can leave your unsafe situation without leaving the country.
 If you qualify for VAWA, you can become a green card holder on your own.
-Our Schaumburg immigration attorneys will help with the application process, so contact our immigration law firm.
+Our Schaumburg VAWA attorneys will help with the application process, so contact our immigration law firm for support from a trusted VAWA lawyer.

 Do You Qualify for a VAWA Visa?